 Under no circumstances are radio-labeled samples allowed within the Flow Core Laboratory.
 Anyone running samples that are found to be radio-labeled will be permanently banned from the facility.

-Large amounts of data are generated and stored on the FACS Fortessa, LSRII, and AriaII.
+Large amounts of data are generated and stored on the FACS Fortessa, LSRII and Aria's.

-All Flow Cytometry related computers have a second second (Drive D) storage drive for archived data.
+All Flow Cytometry computers have a second storage drive (drive D:) for archived data.
 All data from the second drive that is older than one month may be permanently removed on the last business day of each month.
 Core staff will back up data from the Diva Browsers periodically.